How to Move to Spain with Kids and Pets?

 Daniel and I would like to keep our smart devices connected to the internet to stay in touch with important contacts.
 Before leaving Taiwan, I have to cancel the mobile service contract.
 To ensure we have at least one mobile phone that has the network available to us, I’ve purchased a temp.
 European prepaid SIM card online in advance and activated it on the arrival date.

-Last but not least, things that need to terminate, paying outstanding bills and debt, electricity, utilities, water, insurance, gym membership, Internet, and cable.
+Last but not least, things that need to be terminated, paying outstanding bills and debt, electricity, utilities, water, insurance, gym membership, Internet, and cable.

 The decision to move abroad is not an easy one, and it will be a significant life transition.
 We don’t know what’s ahead of us, but we tried our best to be prepared and keep feeling excited.